 - Schedule staff hours according to peak periods of traffic.

-- Identify how traffic growth and decline might impact a potential site.
+- Identify how traffic growth and decline may impact a potential site.

-Traffic Counts data is available in various products including:
+Traffic Counts data is available in various products including the following:

 - ArcGIS Community Analyst